fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

     }
   ]

-An alternative might be to use a key/value pair list where the key is the name of the item to be read, the datapoint in the previous example and the value is an object that describes how to read the data from the PLC.
+An alternative might be to use a key/value pair list, *kvlist* type, where the key is the name of the item to be read, the datapoint in the previous example and the value is an object that describes how to read the data from the PLC.

 .. code-block:: JSON